 - U.S. based developers: $50 to $250 per hour

 - Eastern Europe based developers: $30 to $150 per hour

 - India based developers: $10 to $80 per hour

 Importance of Choosing the Right Software Development Partner

-Inventory management software help companies track, organize and efficiently manage their goods and raw materials which are used to deliver products to customers successfully.
-Either as a specific part of Enterprise Resource Management (ERP), or as a standalone module, these software have become especially popular among companies for managing their warehousing needs.
-Therefore, if you still haven’t integrated this into your business operations, now is the time.
+Inventory management software helps companies track, organize, and efficiently manage their goods and raw materials which are used to deliver products to customers successfully.
+Either as a specific part of Enterprise Resource Management (ERP) or as a standalone module, this software has become especially popular among companies for managing their warehousing needs.
+Therefore, if you still haven’t integrated this into your business operations now is the time.